 - After you remove the plant from the water bowl, gently shake it off and place your air plant upside down on a towel for approximately 1-2 hours before returning it to its usual home.
 This process allows the air plant to dry out completely.
 THIS IS IMPORTANT!
 If you do not do this, your air plant will probably rot and DIE.

 - Water in this manner every 1-2 weeks.
-If you live in a humid climate (or have your air plant in the same room as your shower), this is probably enough water.
+If you live in a humid climate (or have your air plant in the same room as your shower), every 1-2 weeks is probably enough frequency for soaking.
 If you live in a super dry climate (or have your air plant near your radiator in the winter), you may want to spritz your air plant with a bit of water in between soakings.

 - Your air plant will thrive with indirect natural sunlight or bright artificial lighting for several hours a day.
 If your office has their lights on for most of the day, then that artificial light should suffice.